BR88C/peter/README.md

 The bot also requires a Discord Bot token, stored in a `.env` file.
 In the same directory as `package.json`, create a file named `.env` with the following text:
 ```
-BOT_TOKEN="Your Discord API Bot Token"
+BOT_TOKEN="<Your Discord API Bot Token>"
+NODE_ENV="<prod or dev>" // Optional; use this if you aren't setting your environment via a different method.
+The bot will default to "dev" if NODE_ENV isn't found.
-DBL_TOKEN="Your DBL token"  // Optional
+DBL_TOKEN="<Your DBL token>"  // Optional.
-COOKIE=["Array of YouTube Cookie Strings"]  // Optional
-YOUTUBE_IDENTITY_TOKEN=["Array of YouTube Identity Tokens"]  // Optional
 ```

-You can then run the bot in development mode with this command.
+You can then run the bot with this command.
 ```
-npm run dev
+npm run start
 ```